gmc-code/PC-microbit-micropython/docs/introduction/power_management.rst

 Power off
 ----------

-When powered by battery press and hold power/reset for 5 seconds to power off the micro:bit.
+When powered by battery. press and hold power/reset for 5 seconds to power off the micro:bit.
 The micro:bit power LED will dim from bright red to off.
 It will then remain off until you press the power/reset to wake up.
 Disconnecting the USB and battery power supply will also power off the micro:bit.

 Inserting a USB power lead will also wake the device.